Thanks for barring her: Digvijaya on Sadhvi Pragya

 However, she was given a go-ahead to talk about the alleged torture she suffered in the ATS custody, the source claimed.

-The EC Wednesday barred Thakur from campaigning for 72 hours for her remarks on Karkare and Babri mosque demolition.
+The EC On Wednesday barred Thakur from campaigning for 72 hours for her remarks on Karkare and Babri mosque demolition.

 The ban would come into force from 6.00 AM, May 2 (Thursday).